tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventCreate.md

                                     },
                                     {
                                         "url": "violationMessage",
                                         "valueString": "One or more health worker is unrecognised.
-An immunisation event should have a health worker identification number that passes the checksum criteria when the system is https://standards.digital.health.nz/ns/hpi-person-id, or it should have a health worker identification number and the system https://standards.digital.health.nz/ns/air-vhw-id."
+An immunisation event should have a health worker identification number that passes the checksum criteria when the system is https://standards.digital.health.nz/ns/hpi-person-id, or it should have a health worker identification number and the system https://standards.digital.health.nz/ns/air-vhw-id or https://standards.digital.health.nz/ns/medical-council-id or https://standards.digital.health.nz/ns/nursing-council-id or https://standards.digital.health.nz/ns/air-cir-id or https://standards.digital.health.nz/ns/pharmacy-council-id or https://standards.digital.health.nz/ns/paramedic-council-id or https://standards.digital.health.nz/ns/midwifery-council-id or https://HCA."
                                     },
                                     {
                                         "url": "violationElement",